ethanblake4/dart_eval/docs/improvement-loop-2-2026-09-25.md

 survey caught nominal common-ancestor selection dropping a nullable arm;
 the conditional join now preserves nullability from both arms explicitly.

-Pinned affinity mask `4`, sequential processes without concurrent test runs, 100,000 appointments and 15 samples:
+Initial sequential comparison without concurrent test runs, 100,000 appointments and 15 samples.
+These runs were unpinned: a later audit found that the ctypes affinity call had the wrong Windows handle width and silently failed.
+Corrected, verified-affinity comparisons are recorded in the final review below.

 | Version | Median ms | Minimum ms | Maximum ms |
 | --- | ---: | ---: | ---: |